 - (a) By Motion.
 A claims bar date may be requested and set by motion.
-An order setting the claims bar date may be entered by the Court without a hearing.
-The order must provide no less than 60 days notice and conform to Local Form No. 3003-1 Order Setting Claims Bar Date.
+An order setting the claims bar date may be entered by the Court without a hearing, and must conform to Local Form No. 3003-1 Order Setting Claims Bar Date.
 Service of the order must comply with FRBP 2002(a)(7). - (b) By Order Setting Hearing on Disclosure Statement.
-Unless a bar date has previously been set, a claims bar date order must conform to Local Form No. 3003-2 Order Setting Initial Hearing on Approval of Disclosure Statement.
+Unless a bar date has previously been set, a claims bar date order must conform to Local Rule No. 3003-2 Order Setting Initial Hearing on Approval of Disclosure Statement.
 Service of the order must comply with FRBP 2002(b).